jia1217/ParallelProgammingLabs/docs/Vitis_HLS_Tutor/Beginning_rituals.md

 # Beginning Rituals

-Note: This is for resaerch ONLY.
+Note: This is for research ONLY.

 ## Ritual 1